How to Sell Ads on Your Blog

 Here few more advanced advertising system options:

-If you have a lot of search engine traffic and your blog is not suited for an affiliate model, Chitika is the right way to go.
-Chitika is the best alternative to AdSense.
-If you have a blog that is not quite there yet when it comes to traffic, Chitika has the power to show relevant ads that will be effective.
+If you have a lot of search engine traffic and your blog is not suited for an affiliate model, Mediavine is the right way to go.
+Mediavine is the best alternative to AdSense.
+If you have a blog that is not quite there yet when it comes to traffic, the network has the power to show relevant ads that will be effective.

-For big blogs, Chitika can be a gold mine, but even smaller ones can start making money from ads on this network.
+For big blogs, Mdiavive can be a gold mine, but even smaller ones can start making money from ads on this network.
 On this system, you can find a lot of different ad types, and it’s easy to create and customize them.
-The primary domain of Chitika are contextual ads, but there are also highlight ads, hover ads and in-text ads.

 Lead generation at the center of it all